jpikl/rew/README.md

 > :information_source:
 > Use `rew --explain <pattern>` to print detailed explanation what a certain pattern does.

-Print contents of working directory as absolute paths.
+Print contents of your current working directory as absolute paths.

 ```bash
 rew '{a}' *    # Paths are passed as arguments, wildcard expansion is done by shell